ONEmCommunications/documents/docs/building/essentials.md

 No matter what language you are developing in, the SDK will enable you two ways of creating user interfaces by:

 - pure programming
 - HTML (see [supported HTML tags](/building/html)) or HTML based templates.
-Currently we support several templating engines which are coming with the SDK:
+Currently we support several templating engines with the SDK:
     - NodeJS SDK:
         - [pug](https://pugjs.org/api/getting-started.html)
         - [ejs](https://ejs.co/#install)